Introduction to Microsoft Calendar

 Unlike many of Office 365 Calendar’s rivals, Microsoft’s calendar is a broad platform rather than a single tool.
 You can use it on mobile devices, and you can use it on the Web.
 Both of those options are available for free.
 Both of them are also intended to do no more than provide a glimpse of the detailed options available embedded in Office’s Outlook program.
 Google too has a more in-depth version of its calendar for corporate users.
 But it doesn’t push that version as heavily as Microsoft does.
 You can feel the difference.
 Both Google and Apple give users far more features and far greater functionality.
 All this without charging their customers or even expecting them to pay.

-If you’re looking for a free calendar to use, you’ll probably find that Office’s free versions, both on the Web and in the App Stores, offer too little to be genuinely useful.
+If you’re looking for a free calendar to use in 2023, you’ll probably find that Office’s free versions, both on the Web and in the App Stores, offer too little to be genuinely useful.
 Google Calendar’s association with Gmail is much smoother, and provides features as user-friendly as automatic event creation from emails.
 It feels far less confusing and far more inviting than Office 365 Calendar.

 Outlook’s main sales point though is the way it can work with multiple calendars, and that’s a valuable advantage.
 For an administrative assistant who needs to co-ordinate the schedules of multiple executives, find open spaces, and make assets such as rooms available, the calendar embedded in Outlook is likely to be an essential tool.
 It offers scheduling options that are much easier than those of its rivals and while the ability to place calendars in different folders in different parts of a file tree is not very clear, for an integrated organization using a linked computer system, it’s a useful feature.
 Professional users can expect to find themselves digging deeply into Outlook’s features if they’re to get the most out of the calendar that comes with it.